Policy last updated

 Cancellation of direct credit

 Where appropriate, and in accordance with Department policy, the principal may request a direct credit cancellation (recall).
-Information on cancelling an employee’s direct credit is available from Direct Crediting of Salary on the Schools Policy and Advisory Library.
+Information on cancelling an employee’s direct credit is available from on the Schools Policy and Advisory Library.

 A direct credit cancellation request must be received prior to 4:00pm on the Tuesday before pay day.